 Haimi told CNN the excavation, which began in 2007, revealed the site of the gas chambers.

-"There were eight rooms, 350 square meters of killing - 800 to 900 victims in six to seven minutes," he are relatives still alive they might have some information about those kids.
-We want their stories to be told."
+"There were eight rooms, 350 square meters of killing - 800 to 900 victims in six to seven minutes," he said.

 The excavation revealed 80,000 artifacts including shoes, jewelry, dentures, wallets and cutlery, Haimi added.